Welcome to the School of Humanities

 The School of Humanities is home to approximately 700 undergraduate students, 50 postgraduate students on taught programmes and approximately 40 PhD students.

-Having completed their degree at Keele, a number choose to stay at Keele to complete their Masters’ qualification.
+- Having completed their degree at Keele, a number of students choose to stay at Keele to complete their Masters’ qualification.
 The School of Humanities, in seeking to provide excellent support for its student community, offers a Humanities Postgraduate Scholarship Scheme.

 Students can be assured that courses are influenced by current research, with staff actively researching and publishing in their fields: